HuntDask/Final-Project/README.md

 For my data source, I was able to find a dataset off the data website Kaggle.
 I was able to find four main CSV files that examine both the Raptors team and player statistics.
 From this website, you can access many different sporting stasticics from all over, and for our project we are specifically targeting the NBA.
 I was able to search through their NBA data collection set in order to find the right database needed for my analysis on the Chapionship winning Toronto team.
 I believe that these CSV files that I have collected through research will be ideal to use for machine learning processes in order to find the performance results and outcomes I am searching for.

 ### Questions we will try to answer in our analysis:
+- What player was the best performing overall by main NBA stats(PTS, REB, AST, STL) through the regular and playoff series.
 - What is the correlation between the amount of minutes played and the overall score of the players.
-- What is the correlation between the amount of assists the team has in a win versus a Loss in regular season and playoffs.
+- What is the correlation between the amount of assists the Raptors have in a win versus a Loss in regular season and playoffs.
-- What is the correlation between the difference of wins and losses for the team based on three pointers made.
+- What is the correlation between the difference of wins and losses for the Raptors based on three pointers made.
-- What palyer was the best performing player through the playoff series as far as statistics.

 ### Communication Protocols